 Whether you plan to launch a small or a mid-sized online store, doing that with Wix will be stunningly simple.
 The platform adheres to the latest industry trends and it works great for all user categories, be it a beginner or a professional web designer.
 There are multiple guidelines and pop-up tips one can encounter, while working on web store development here.
 All the edits can be tracked directly in the control panel to let you fix the potential errors on time.
-All in all, building website with Wix is simple, fast and convenient, while the result won’t disappoint you.
+All in all, building a website with Wix is simple, fast and convenient, while the result won’t disappoint you.

-BigCommerce.
-The website builder is mainly focused on the development and management of large eCommerce projects and, thus, it’s geared towards the needs and skills of professional web designers rather than first-timers.
+BigCommerce is mainly focused on the development and management of large eCommerce projects and, thus, it’s geared towards the needs and skills of professional web designers rather than first-timers.
 BigCommerce has a logical dashboard with lots of niche-specific sections and tools.
 The interface of the system is more complicated and resembles the CMS in its visual appeal and functionality.

 However, this does not mean that working with the system is complicated.
 It just takes more effort and time to explore the system basics, especially if this is the first time a user intends to start a project with it.
 BigCommerce dashboard comes with the search filter option, which delivers answers to all the questions a user might have, while creating/managing a web store with the website builder.

 Wix makes it possible to start and manage small-to-midsize online stores, which features worthy performance.
-Its eCommerce engine grants access to multiple customizable tools and options that contribute to effective web store performance.
+This possibility is realized via Wix Stores widget integration.
+The eCommerce engine of the system grants access to multiple customizable tools and options that contribute to effective web store performance.
 Some of these features encompass drag-and-drop editor, opportunity to create and regularly update professional product galleries as well as to display the products in appealing show windows.

 Wix also provides multiple payment/tax/shipping options, web store mobile optimization, 24/7 customer support, introduction of coupon codes and discounts, responsive eCommerce template gallery, CSV product import/export.
 These and other features allow generating more customers and boosting overall web store performance.

-While managing a web store with BigCommerce, a user gets an opportunity to track its statistics afterwards by using Google Analytics and other statistics tracking programs that help identify the available problems and fix them on time.
+While managing a web store with BigCommerce, a user gets an opportunity to track its statistics afterwards by using Google Analytics, Glew and other statistics tracking programs that help identify the available problems and fix them on time.
 At the same time, you should know that BigCommerce does not allow for code injection, but there are multiple apps you can pick and integrate to compensate for this minor drawback.

-Wix.
-The website builder is known for its amazing collection of professional responsive templates, all of which are absolutely free.
+Wix is known for its amazing collection of professional responsive templates, all of which are absolutely free.
 The designs are divided into several thematic categories based on the niches they belong to.
 Thus, it offers a large section granting access to dozens of eCommerce templates.
 To decide, which template works best for your project, the system lets you preview it before making the final choice.

 One of the highlights of the system is its Wix ADI tool, which is powered by the Artificial Design Intelligence and lets you start/manage quality web stores, even if you lack programming knowledge.